vhaasteren/bang-legacy/README.md

   are permitted in any medium without royalty provided the copyright notice and this notice are preserved.

 See the files ./INSTALL* for building and installation instructions.
-(Only for full version, not yet available in public version)

-E-Mail address: haasteren@strw.leidenuniv.nl
+E-Mail address: vhaasteren@gmail.com
 - please use this list for all discussion: bug reports, enhancements, etc.
 - there is no corresponding newsgroup.